ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scraper.md

 The prop construct is used to
 define all the different entities in the page by giving them a name and how to find them.
-They can then be used for extraction or passed to actions (like `click` above).
+They can then be used for extraction or as input in actions (like in the `click` action above).
 We will explore them in more detail in the [tour section](/docs/guide/tour.html#props) and learn everything about the syntax in the [domQL section](/docs/guide/querying-with-domql.html).
 Extracting data is also fully covered in the [data extraction section](/docs/guide/data-extraction.html).